Mortgage Planning For First Home Buyers

 A mortgage is a large financial commitment and it’s a long-term commitment.

 If you look at what you will pay over the full term of your mortgage you will be shocked, but if you look at what you can save if you have a plan and stick to it you will be even more shocked.
 You can literally saves thousands and thousands of dollars if you have a plan and stick to it.

 So why do so many people forget the plan?

 For any plan to work you need to remain focused and sometimes it’s easy to get distracted and lose focus on what you are trying to achieve.

 There is the constant temptation to pay less on your mortgage so you can spend more on the “fun things” in life, and then there are the people that will suggest a “better way” and you may be ready for a change in the hope that it will work better.

-There are lots of reasons to go off plan, but if you review your mortgage annually with your mortgage broker they will help keep you on plan.
+There are lots of reasons to go off plan, but if you review your mortgage planning annually with your mortgage broker they will help keep you on track – on target.